 New Job, New Inspirations

-His life and work changed considerably when he gained prestigious employment as capellmeister (being in charge of music) in the court of Leopold, prince and ruler of Anhalt-Cöthen in what is now Germany.
+His life and work changed considerably when he gained prestigious employment as capellmeister (in charge of music) in the court of Leopold, prince and ruler of Anhalt-Cöthen in what is now Germany.

 Leopold and his principality followed the Calvinist faith, a fact that had a major influence on Johann Sebastian’s life.
 The Calvinist liturgy allowed little if any instrumental music to be performed in the churches of the town, and for six years, between 1717 and 1723, Bach composed mostly instrumental (but not organ) and secular compositions.
-Bach’s six “Brandenburg Concertos,” the four Orchestral Suites, and the inexhaustible supplies of keyboard music, such as the first volume of his famous “Well-Tempered Clavier,” are all products of these fruitful years.
+Bach’s six “Brandenburg” Concertos, the four Orchestral Suites and inexhaustible supplies of keyboard music, such as the first volume of his famous “Well-Tempered Clavier,” are all products of these fruitful years.